 Did you know that seniors can get a free coffee at Dunkin Donuts?
 Neither did I and your parents probably don’t know either.
 The thing is, they just have to ASK.
 How about a “senior day” at Walgreens where they can save as much as 20% off on their purchase?
 What about automatically saving 5% to 10% off their groceries just for being a senior?

 My parents and I were falsely under the impression that most discounts kicked in when you turned 65.
-These days, many “senior” discounts start at age 55 (which means that you qualify too mom) and some even begin at age 50!
+These days, many “senior” discounts start at age 55 (which means that you qualify too, mom) and some even begin at age 50!

-I’m not going to reinvent the wheel, but I am going to point you to a AARP, of course, where you can sign up to be a member and get access to lots of discount; Brad’s Deals for their comprehensive list of discounts; and Money Talks News for the video below and for their list as well.
+I’m not going to reinvent the wheel, but I am going to point you to the AARP, of course, where you can sign up to be a member and get access to lots of discounts; Brad’s Deals for their comprehensive list of discounts; and Money Talks News for the video below and for their list as well.
 Just be sure to read the fine print on the discounts and don’t be afraid to ask the stores not listed if they do have senior discounts.

 Join the newsletter

 Subscribe to get our latest content by email.